apache/horaedb/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for CeresDB
+about: Suggest an idea for HoraeDB
 labels: enhancement
 ---